Lagniappe (pronounced lan yep or lan yap)

 6 oz.
 Cream

 1 Egg Yolk

 1/2 oz.
 Butter

 Method: Cook Fettuccine in boiling water until al dente.
-Put mussels in sautee pan with fish stock and white wine.
+Put mussels in a sautee pan with fish stock and white wine.
 Add herbs, garlic, Creole seasoning and shallots.
 Cook until mussels open.
 Add seafood and cook until almost done.
-For red sauce, add Creole sauce and bring to simmer, add pasta, toss and serve.
+For red sauce, add Creole sauce and bring to a simmer, add pasta, toss, and serve.
 For white sauce, add cream, bring to boil, remove from heat and add yolk and butter.
-Toss, add pasta, toss and serve.
+Toss, add pasta, toss, and serve.
 Arrange with mussels facing up.

 SHRIMP REMOULADE NAPOLEON from Red Fish Grill

 4 oz.
 Medium Shrimp, boiled, peeled

 2 oz.
 Spicy Remoulade

 Oil for frying

 3 1/2 Tbl.
 Creole Mustard